 Sauerkraut is finely shredded cabbage that has been fermented by lactic acid bacteria.
 In addition to its probiotic qualities, sauerkraut is rich in fiber, as well as vitamins C, B and K. It is also high in sodium and contains iron and manganese.
 However, make sure to choose unpasteurized sauerkraut.
 Pasteurization kills the live and active bacteria.

 Tempeh is a fermented soybean product.
-It forms a firm patty, and people have described the flavor as nutty, earthy or similar to a mushroom.
+It forms a firm patty, and the taste really isn’t that bad!
+In fact, some people have described the flavor as nutty, earthy or similar to a mushroom.
 The fermentation process actually has some surprising effects on its nutritional profile.
 The fermentation process lowers the amount of phytic acid, which may increase the amount of minerals the body is able to absorb from tempeh.
 Another interesting byproduct of this process is that the bacteria produce some vitamin B12, a nutrient that soybeans do not contain.
 Vitamin B12 is mainly found in animal foods, such as meat, fish, dairy products and eggs.
 This makes tempeh an overall great probiotic choice for vegans.